Shiokawa, Fukushima

 Shiokawa (塩川町, Shiokawa-machi) was a town located in Yama District, Fukushima Prefecture, Japan.

+Population

-As of 2003, the town had an estimated population of 10,457 and a density of 226.15 persons per km².
-The total area was 46.24 km².
+As of 2003, the town had an estimated population of 10,457 and a density of 226.15 persons per km2.
+The total area was 46.24 km2.

+History

 On January 4, 2006, Shiokawa, along with the town of Yamato, and the villages of Atsushiokanō and Takasato (all from Yama District), was merged into the expanded city of Kitakata.